iamYole/DIO-DevOps-Projects/Project 21 - Infrastructure as a Code using Terraform Part 2/README.md

 We can also run `terraform destroy -target=[resource.name]` to delete a resource or `terraform destroy` to delete all resources.

 Earlier, we ran `terraform plan -out=tfplan.out` to save the configuration file.

-We can now safely run `terraform destroy` to delete all resources to avoid huge cost at the end of the month.
+##You can run `terraform destroy` to delete all the items created in this project or continue to Part 3 [here](https://github.com/iamYole/DIO-DevOps-Projects/blob/main/Project%2022%20-%20Infrastructure%20as%20a%20Code%20using%20Terraform%20Part%203/README.md).